 - Early check-in / Late check-out, subject to availability

 The dramatic new Four Seasons Astir Palace Hotel Athens opened in 2019 and is pictured above.
 In our opinion, this hotel is the very best luxury hotel in Athens.
 It is located on the newly revived Athens Riviera, on the end of a pine-covered peninsula in Vouliagmeni.

-The eclectic and dynamic nature of Athens stretches from the city’s centre to its sun-kissed coastline and Blue Flag beaches.
-Amid the surrounds of nature and the deep blue sea, visitors can experience an entirely different pace along the Athenian Riviera.
+The eclectic and dynamic nature of Athens stretches from the city’s center to its sun-kissed coastline and Blue Flag beaches.
+Amid the surroundings of nature and the deep blue sea, visitors can experience an entirely different pace along the Athenian Riviera.
 Families looking for a holiday that can be both fun-filled and educational, and couples who are beginning or renewing their lives together, can now do this in one of the world’s most romantic destinations.

-Four Seasons offers the best of both worlds: a laid-back seaside escape just 30 minutes from the historical city centre.
+Four Seasons offers the best of both worlds: a laid-back seaside escape just 30 minutes from the historical city center.
 Discover the wonders of ancient civilization at the Acropolis, then return to Four Seasons to unwind and relax.

 Located in the former legendary Astir Palace, a convenient 30 minutes from the airport, this 1960s landmark is an iconic destination that has welcomed VIPs, from foreign leaders to film stars.
 The secluded private beach inside the complex was the beach that Brigitte Bardot famously posed for photographers in her pink bikini in 1969.